Top Vienna murder unit gets Libyan oil boss case

 He would have had enemies among Gaddafi’s opponents because of his years at the centre of power, as well as among the late leader’s friends and kin because of his decision to defect.

-A passerby discovered Ghanem’s fully clothed body in the Danube, a few hundred meters (yards) from his home in a 22-storey apartment block.
+A passerby discovered Ghanem’s fully clothed body in the Danube, a few hundred metres (yards) from his home in a 22-storey apartment block.